How to Cite Sources

 Another reason for citing sources, other than giving credit to others for their ideas, is to allow the readers to find those sources for more information.
 If you read a book with a lot of amazing quotes originating from a single book, you might be interested in reading that book.
 But you wouldn’t be able to do that if you didn’t know which book it came from.

 In school, I was taught to use parenthetical citations to cite my sources.
 It was drilled into me to cite your sources, cite your sources, cite your sources.
 Then in college, my professors told me to use footnotes, but I didn’t really know the difference or how to use them.
-Maybe I’m the only one that was confused by this, but here’s how it works.
+Maybe I’m the only one who was confused by this, but here’s how it works.

 In-Text Parenthetical Citations